-Cyber security is a top-of-mind risk for organizations of all sizes and across all industries.
-This is especially true for manufacturers, as it is an industry norm for organizations to quickly adopt new, more efficient technologies—technologies that are often a target of cyber criminals.
+Cyber security is important to keep top-of-mind risk for organizations of all sizes and across all industries.
+It is common for organizations to quickly adopt new, more efficient technologies—technologies that are often a target of cyber criminals.

-In fact, according to the Insurance Institute of Canada, manufacturing is one of the top industries targeted by cyber criminals.
-While specific cyber exposures for manufacturers vary, they typically relate to the categories outlined in this article.
+According to the Insurance Institute of Canada, these are the top industries targeted by cyber criminals.
+While specific cyber exposures vary, they typically relate to the categories outlined in this article.

 Data and Intellectual Property Loss

 Almost every business stores sensitive information.
-For manufacturers, this typically includes personally identifiable information of employees and customers.
+This typically includes personally identifiable information of employees and customers.
 Items like names, addresses and credit card information are all at risk in the event of a data breach.

-What’s more, the theft of intellectual property (IP) is a top concern among manufacturers.
+What’s more, the theft of intellectual property (IP) is an important cyber security concern.
 If IP is stolen during a data breach, organizations risk losing their competitive advantage.
-IP is often a manufacturer’s most valuable asset—an asset that needs constant protection.
+IP is often a valuable asset—an asset that needs constant protection.

-Further complicating matters for manufacturers is that systems are becoming increasingly connected, and sophisticated spear phishing attacks, mobile device challenges and state-sponsored attacks have each elevated the risk of IP theft.
+Further complicating matters is that systems are becoming increasingly connected, and sophisticated spear phishing attacks, mobile device challenges and state-sponsored attacks have each elevated the risk of IP theft.

-One of the most important aspects of any manufacturing operation is its people.
-However, due to constantly advancing technology and the frequency at which employees are permitted to bring their own devices to work, manufacturers are increasingly exposed to new and disruptive cyber threats.
+One of the most important aspects of any operation is its people.
+However, due to constantly advancing technology and the frequency at which employees are permitted to bring their own devices to work, organizations are increasingly exposed to new and disruptive cyber threats.

 Four of the top 10 cyber threats facing organizations can occur as the result of employee negligence.
 Phishing scams, the abuse of IT systems, errors and omissions, and the unsecured use of mobile devices can all occur if employees are improperly trained or wish to do an organization harm.